This article has been written in partnership with AGCAS.

 You need to have professional qualified teacher status (QTS) in order to work as a teacher in state-maintained schools (excluding academies and free schools) in England and Wales.
 For training in other parts of the UK, see our advice on training to teach in Scotland and training to teach in Northern Ireland.

-Newly qualified teachers (NQTs) then complete a period of induction, which is the first year of employment as a teacher in a school.
+To be awarded QTS you must complete a period of initial teacher training (ITT).
 Teachers in independent schools aren't required to have QTS, but most do.

 Your teacher training options

 There are several types of postgraduate teacher training programmes available in England, all of which lead to qualified teacher status (QTS).
 Training options can vary in Northern Ireland, Scotland and Wales.

 - University-led Postgraduate Certificate/Diploma in Education (PGCE/PGDE): full-time courses usually last one academic year but part-time and flexible learning options are also available.
 You will attend classes at the university or college, but will also spend a minimum of 24 weeks on placements in at least two schools.

 - School-centred initial teacher training (SCITT): provides training run by an alliance of schools and colleges.
 The majority of the training is delivered by experienced teachers in the school setting.
 Most SCITTs also offer a PGCE, with training provided by university staff.
 Courses typically last one academic year full time.
 You will usually spend most of the time in one school, with further placements in other schools in the alliance.

 - School Direct training programme: provides school-led training run by a lead school in partnership with a university or SCITT and other schools, mostly on a one-year full-time basis.
 You may be employed within the school or partnership once qualified.
 Many programmes also lead to a PGCE.